IMG_6888_v2.jpg

 Welcome!

-I am an award-winning science writer and editor, specializing in everything astronomical.
-I am a freelance science journalist and editor.
+I am an award-winning science journalist and editor, specializing in everything astronomical.
 My work has appeared within the pages and/or websites of National Geographic, Quanta Magazine, Science News, Smithsonianmag.com, Nautilus, Popular Science, Discover, Astronomy, Symmetry Magazine, New Scientist, Physics World, Sky & Telescope, Mercury, and Drone360.
 I am also the author of seven science books for kids.
-In 2013, I won the David N. Schramm Award for High-Energy Astrophysics Science Journalism, presented by the American Astronomical Society, for my feature article “How we know black holes exist,” in the April 2012 issue of Astronomy.
-I am also active in my local professional science communication association, the Science Writers Association of the Rocky Mountains.

 I welcome writing and editing projects to translate complex scientific concepts and discoveries into language that not only is understandable to anyone but also captures the research’s excitement and importance.